-- RS type: RS232

-- Start bit: 1
+- Start bit:

 - Data bits: 8

 - Stop bit: 1

 - Parity: None

 - Baud rate: 9600 Baud

-Default setting This configuration can be changed via the Script.
+Default-setting.
+This configuration can be changed via the Script.

 8 Generating a script

 8.1 What is a script?

 A script is a sequence of commands, that are executed in that exact order.
 Because of the fact that also mechanisms are given that control the program flow in the script it is also possible to assemble more complex processes from these simple commands.